ridge-runner/learning-asm/README.md

 * exponent.s - calculates 2^3 and returns result.

+* onesec.s - increments a value for one second, then returns the sum.

 ### NOTES ON ARITHMETIC 2
 This program was based on the example put forth by Bartlett in "Learning to Program with Assembly."
 I added the feature where a number can be passed to the program via the CLI, then converted from ASCII chars to a number.
 I learned a lot about memory pointers, comparing numbers, and how the CPU sees data (all of it is just ... numbers.)
 Working with the divb instruction was tricky as well since it only